Quantum GraviElectro Dynamics: Renormalisation of the

 \subsection{Power counting}

-Before starting the one-loop renormalisation of the QGED, we apply the power counting on the QGED to confirm its divergence degree.
-For details of the power counting, see, e.g. Ref.\cite{kaku1993quantum}.
-For each vertex in the interaction Lagrangian, we can judge an ultraviolet divergence degree using
+Before starting the one-loop renormalisation calculations for the \QGED, we apply power counting to the theory to confirm its degree of divergence.
+For details on power counting, see, e.g., Ref$.$\!\cite{kaku1993quantum}.
+For each vertex in the interaction Lagrangian, we can assess a degree of ultraviolet divergence.
+In the interaction Lagrangian, each field has a physical dimension, in the $D$-dimensional momentum space, as

+and induces a UV-divergence (a divergence at the high energy limit) degree as shown in the right formula above.
+Here, a vierbein and an (anti-)ghost belong to the ``boson'' since their high-energy behaviour is the same as that of a photon and a spin connection.
+In addition, each vertex has the $D$-dimensional Dirac $\delta$-function owing to the energy-momentum conservation, which gives $[\delta^{\!D}_{~}\!(p)]_\text{pd}=E^{-D}$ physical dimensions.
+Thus, we introduce a degree of divergence for the given vertex in the four-dimensional spacetime as

-where $N_f$, $N_b$ and $N_\delta$ are the numbers of electrons, bosons and derivative couplings in the vertex, respectively.
-When the degree exceeds zero, it induces an ultraviolet divergence, and the theory is un-renormalisable.
-On the other hand, when the degree is equal to zero, it induces a logarithmic divergence, and the theory is possibly renormalisable.
-The degrees of vertices in Figure \ref{fig2} in four-dimensional space-time are
+where $N_f$, $N_b$ and $N_\partial$ are the number of electrons, gauge bosons (photon and spin connection) and derivative couplings in the vertex, respectively.
+If the degree is greater than zero, it induces the UV-divergence, and the theory is not renormalisable.
+On the other hand, if the degree is equal to zero, it induces a logarithmic divergence, and the theory may be renormalisable.
+The divergence degree of each vertex in Figure \ref{fig2} in four-dimensional spacetime is given as